My Favourite Audiobooks 2020

-This was one of the first audiobooks I ever listened too and I really enjoyed it because of the tone it set.
-It’s such a Christmassy book, not just in the plot line but the way music is used and Carey’s narration.
-It’s a lovely children’s Christmas book and one I would, and probably will, listen to again another Christmas.
+This was one of the first audiobooks I ever listened to and I really enjoyed it because of the tone it set.
+It’s such a Christmassy book, not just in the plotline but the way music is used and Carey’s narration.
+It’s a lovely children’s Christmas book and one I would, and probably will listen to again another Christmas.

 Northanger Abbey by Jane Austen (Audible Original)

 Audible create its own editions of famous and debut books, usually in the style of a radio play.
 I love Northanger Abbey by Jane Austen so when I saw that Audible had created a production with a big-name cast I thought I would listen to it.
 It has now sent me down the path of listening to many Audible Original productions of famous stories as it’s like going to see the play, except you can do something instead of just sitting there.